informalsystems/hermes/docs/architecture/adr-007-ics20-implementation.md

-# ADR 008: ICS20 Implementation Proposal
+# ADR 007: ICS20 Implementation Proposal

 ## Changelog
-* 16.02.2022: Proposed
+* 21.04.2022: Draft Proposed

 ## Context

-The goal of this ADR, is to provide recommendations and a guide for implementing the ICS20 application
+The goal of this ADR is to provide recommendations and a guide for implementing the ICS20 application.

 ## Decision
 The  implementation is broken down into traits which should be implemented by the ICS20 module